0xmozak/mozak-vm/book/guide/writing-programs.md

 # Writing Programs

 [RISC-V] is a general purpose instruction set architecture.
-As a RISC-V Zero-Knowledge Virtual Machine, Mozak-VM can prove and verify arbitrary programs that are compiled to RISC-V regardless of whether the program was written in Rust, C++, or another language.
+As a RISC-V Zero-Knowledge Virtual Machine, Mozak-VM aims to be able to prove and verify arbitrary programs that are compiled to RISC-V regardless of whether the program was written in Rust, C++, or another language.

 For now, we support the RV32I Base Integer Instructions and RV32M Multiply Extension Instructions of RISC-V and writing